m2ice-scava/scava-r/Dashboard/README.md

-# Getting Started : Dashboard
+# Getting Started : Dashboard - Emotions Radar

-Library used : shiny, jsonlite, fsmb

-R version : 3.5.3
-Line to paste in R console to update the R version : install.packages("installr"); library(installr) updateR()

-This application use metric's data from a JSON file.
+## Requirements
+First, make sure you have the **R version 3.5.3** insalled on your computer.
+To update R on your computer use the command line on your R console :

+    install.packages("installr"); library(installr)
+    updateR()

+Then, you need to install **RStudio**.

+If not done yet, you need to install the library below to launch the app.
+* shiny
+* jsonlite
+* fmsb
+* reshape

+To install a library use the command on the *R console* or *RStudio console* :

+    install.packages('shiny')

+## Dashboard Launch
+Open the __Dashboard/Dashboard.Rproj__ file to launch the Rstudio project.
+To run the app, use the command below in the *RStudio console* :

+    runApp()